Optimal rates of convergence and error localization of Gegenbauer projections: Optimal rates of convergence of Gegenbauer projections for piecewise analytic functions

-Moreover, the convergence rates on the right-hand side in \eqref{eq:DiffRate} are optimal in the sense that they can not be improved further. \end{theorem} \begin{proof} We assume that $\{\xi_j\}_{j=1}^{\ell}\in (-1,1)$, where $\ell\geq1$, are the points of singularity of $f$.
-According to \cite[Theorem~3]{saff1989poly}, there exists a polynomial $q_n$ of degree $n$ such that for all $x\in[-1,1]$
+Moreover, the convergence rates on the right-hand side of \eqref{eq:DiffRate} are optimal in the sense that they can not be improved further. \end{theorem} \begin{proof} Assume that $\{\xi_1,\ldots,\xi_{\ell}\}$, with $\ell\in\mathbb{N}$, are the singularities of $f$.
+For every $\eta\in(0,1)$, we know from Saff \& Totik (1989) that there exists a polynomial $\psi_n$ of degree $n$ such that